Nagasaki45/digital-privacy-soundscape/report/report.md

 Than, a deep neural network is trained with these recordings, extract patterns in the audio stream and build up artificial understanding of audio characteristics to later mimic them when generating raw audio.
 Finally, these new audio sources are used to compose a soundscape.
 The final result investigate the relationships between art, algorithms, and digital privacy in the age of surveillance.

-The following sections present the literature background for the project and plans for realizing the concept.

 # Literature review